Exporting Applicationstutorial processing

 Export button.
 After a few seconds, your sketch folder should pop up, and it should contain directories for each system that you chose in the export options.

-application.windows64 directory (I could rename the directory before I send it).
-Then they would open that directory and run the
+application.windows64 directory.
+I could rename the directory before I send it, but I would need to send the whole directory.
+Then my friend would open that directory and run the

 MySketch.exe file inside of it.
 It won’t work if you just send the